Clean Code for IT Specialists: Clean Programming from the Start

 - Tools like SonarQube help measure code quality

-- Refactoring is an ongoing process
+- Refactoring is a continuous process

-- Clean Code facilitates teamwork
+- Clean Code makes teamwork easier

 Start practicing Clean Code today.
 Your future self (and your colleagues) will thank you.